JoshTag/yvonne-choi-portfolio-site/src/content/index.md

       For us, her talent adds immeasurable depth to our church life.
     author: John and Barbara Fleming
     position: Glen Abbey United Church
+  - quote: We were thrilled to have Yvonne play at our wedding reception.
+She was easy to communicate with beforehand, so we felt confident we were in good hands.
+We had a wide range in the age of our guests and Yvonne was able to put a playlist together that had songs everyone knew.
+Our guests commented that having a live piano player was a really nice surprise and how much they enjoyed her music.
+It was a pleasure having Yvonne join us on our special day.
+    author: Brad and Nadia
   - quote: We are a choir of volunteers with a range of ages, experience, and abilities.
 With patience and enthusiasm, Yvonne challenges and encourages us, and inspires us to be better than we ever thought we could be.
 Working